 How to Predict Gentrification: Look for Falling CrimeLadies and gentlemen: you have just witnessed a novel thought in the history of the human race!

 New research that she has conducted alongside Keren Mertens Horn, an economist at the University of Massachusetts in Boston, and Davin Reed, a doctoral student at N.Y.U., finds that when violent crime falls sharply, wealthier and educated people are more likely to move into lower-income and predominantly minority urban neighborhoods.

 Their working paper suggests that just as rising crime can drive people out of cities, falling crime has a comparable effect, spurring gentrification.But, but, I had always read that White Flight a half century ago was solely due to racist hallucinations.

-And it highlights how, even if many Americans — including, by his own words, President-elect Donald Trump — inaccurately believe urban violence is soaring, the opposite long-term trend has brought wide-ranging change to cities.
+And it highlights how, even if many Americans — including, by his own words, President-elect Donald Trump — inaccurately believe urban violence is soaring, the opposite long-term trend has brought wide-ranging change to cities.Homicides have soared since Ferguson in cities that had the bad luck to have the Eye of Soros turn upon them: St. Louis, Baltimore, Milwaukee, Chicago, etc.

-“We’re trying to help people understand what a dramatic difference the reduction in violent crime in particular has made in our environment,” Ms. Ellen said.
-“That has repercussions far beyond what we think of.
-The homicide rate has gone down — that’s directly the most important consequence.
-But there are all sorts of repercussions as well.
-This really has been a sea change.”Nationally, violent crime peaked in 1991.
+Nationally, violent crime peaked in 1991.
 It fell precipitously for the next decade, then more slowly through the 2000s (and there’s a whole other set of theories about why that has happened).
 While homicides have increased recently in some cities, rates remain far below what they were 25 years ago, including in Chicago.
 (Another end-of-year fact-check, while we’re at it: Mr. Trump claimed during the campaign that the homicide rate in his new home in Washington rose by 50 percent.
 In fact, it fell by 17 percent in 2016.)

 By the way, predicting gentrification should be doable using Big Data, crowdsourcing, keyword analysis of social media, and the like.
 There are fortunes to be made.